Siteimprove Policy can help users to find pages on that contain specific HTML elements, or elements that are required to be structured a certain way.

 (*) is being used to target all page elements.
 NOTE: This will not take rules defined in the stylesheets.

-Find links within the the body of the page that don't have a title attribute, where mailto links are excluded
+Find links within the body of the page that do not have a title attribute, where 'mailto' links are excluded

 Be aware of the different types of attribute selectors available.
 Check the documentation links above for the details.